vapor-community/PassKit/README.md

 </div>
 <br>

-🎟️ A Vapor package which handles all the server side elements required to implement passes for Apple Wallet.
+🎟️ 📦 A Vapor package which handles all the server side elements required to implement Apple Wallet passes and orders.

 ### Major Releases